sa1g/advanced-cv/Cose che devo guardare fast.md

 # 1 - MobileClip

 ## Objective
-Design a new family of aligned image-text encoders suitable for mobile devices.
+Design a new family of aligned image-text encoders suitable for **mobile devices**.
+They need to be small and performant, accuracy improvement is a bonus.

+Things to keep in mind:
 1. **Tradeoff between runtime performance and accuracy of different architectures.**
-	- Large scale training of CLIP is computationally expensive, so raid development and exploration of efficient architecture designs is hard. $\rightarrow$ better training efficiency
+	- Large scale training of CLIP is computationally expensive, so rapid development and exploration of efficient architecture designs is hard $\rightarrow$ better training efficiency
 	- Standard multi-model contrastive learning [47] at small-scale results in poor accuracies, which doesn't provide a useful signal to guide architecture design choices.
 2. **Reduced capability of smaller models.**
 	- Smaller models have reduced capability to capture the complex relationships between images and text, which results in poor performance.
-	- Can be improved with a better traiing method.
+	- Can be improved with a better training method.
-3. **Small and performant** $\rightarrow$ mobile devices
-4. **Accuracy improvement**

 ## Proposed Solution (Summary)
 1. **Multi-model variant of dataset reinforcement for training efficient CLIP models.**